 Here are some fun poses/photo opportunities for visiting the Gateway Arch:

-- One of the most common poses for photos at the Gateway Arch is to extend your arms above your head, as if you are holding up the arch with your hands
+- Extend your arms above your head, as if you are holding up the arch with your hands

-- Some people will lean against the base of the arch and angle their bodies against it
+- Lean against the base of the arch and angle your body against it

-- For gymnasts or other flexible people, you can create an arch with your back with the Gateway Arch in the background
+- For gymnasts or other flexible people, create an arch with your back with the Gateway Arch in the background

 - Extend your arms to the side of the arch as if you are pushing it

-- If you prefer to stay inside, I highly recommend taking a photo with the scale model, which can be touched or held onto
+- If you prefer to stay inside, take a photo with the scale model, which can be touched or held onto

 The Gateway Arch Museum is a great example of universal design, and I hope that more museums will incorporate the same accessibility features into their designs.
 I highly recommend visiting when you’re in St Louis- you won’t regret it!